Skip to main content

 Protein: Essential for proper body function, a protein consists of amino acids.

-qPCR test (quantitative polymerase chain reaction test): Sensitive lab test that can be performed on either the blood or bone marrow to identify leukemia cells.
+qPCR (quantitative polymerase chain reaction) test: Sensitive lab test that can be performed on either blood or bone marrow to identify the BCR::ABL1 gene in leukemia cells.

 Red blood cells: Made in the bone marrow, these blood cells contain a protein called hemoglobin, which carries oxygen from the lungs to other parts of the body.

-Resistance: When a patient does not respond to a medication, or stops responding to treatment.
+Resistance: When a patient no longer responds to a medication or treatment.

 Tyrosine kinase inhibitors (TKIs): A type of targeted drug that attaches to the BCR-ABL protein to inhibit growth signals.
 Doctors use TKIs to treat Ph+ CML in chronic phase.

-White blood cells: Help the body fight infections.
-Patients with Ph+ CML have too many immature leukemic white blood cells, which can crowd out healthy white blood cells, red blood cells, and platelets.
+White blood cells: These cells help the body fight infections.
+Patients with Ph+ CML have too many immature, leukemic white blood cells, which can crowd out healthy white blood cells, red blood cells, and platelets.
 The immature, leukemic cells are abnormal and do not become healthy white blood cells.